GSA/https/pages/technical.md

 ### SSL and TLS

-HTTPS today uses **Transport Layer Security (TLS)**.
+HTTPS today uses **Transport Layer Security**, or **TLS**.
 TLS is a network protocol that establishes an encrypted connection to an authenticated peer over an untrusted network.

 Earlier, less secure versions of this protocol were called **Secure Sockets Layer**, or **SSL)**.